 “The human nose can detect one trillion different odors, far more than we previously thought, say US scientists.”

-Back story: for the better part of the last 15 or more years the Deductive Tasting PPT segment in the MS Introductory class stated that while people can only taste five things (sweet, sour, bitter, salty and umami), they are capable of smelling over 10,000 things.
+Back story: for the better part of the last 15 or more years, the Deductive Tasting PPT segment in the MS Introductory class stated that while people can only taste five things (sweet, sour, bitter, salty and umami), they are capable of smelling over 10,000 things.
 That number was updated to 100,000 things at some point around the year 2002 and then 114,000 a few years later.
-While you may be tempted to think human evolution has skyrocketed in the last few years what with the advent of social media and all, it’s probably more like the equipment used to measure pertinent data is capable of more accurate and/or complex calibration.
-By the way, we need to add kokumi and fat to the five tastes above with the latter explaining our fixation with bacon.
+While you may be tempted to think human evolution has skyrocketed in the last few years, what with the advent of social media and all, it’s probably more like the equipment used to measure pertinent data is capable of more accurate and/or complex calibration.
+On another note, we need to add kokumi and fat to the five tastes above with the latter explaining our fixation with bacon.

-But new estimates published in Science magazine earlier this year suggest that the human nose far outdoes the eyes and ears in terms of how many different stimuli it can distinguish.
-Scientists at Rockefeller University used 128 different olfactory molecules ranging from fruits to herbs and beyond.
+New estimates published in Science magazine earlier this year suggest that the human nose far outdoes the eyes and ears in terms of how many different stimuli it can distinguish.
+Scientists at Rockefeller University used 128 different olfactory molecules ranging from fruits to herbs and beyond for the experiment.
 The molecules were randomly blended into “cocktails” of 10-30 aromatics to come up with new olfactory combinations.
-From there the study participants were asked to identify a specific aromatic from three samples of which only two contained the aromatic.
-Using the results the scientists extrapolated that the average person can smell at least one trillion different odors.
-By the way, my definition for the term extrapolation is using multiplication to make an ordinary thing as incomprehensible as possible.
+From there, the study participants were asked to identify a specific aromatic from three samples of which only two contained the aromatic.
+Using the results, the scientists extrapolated that the average person can smell at least one trillion different odors.
+By the way, my definition for the term extrapolation is using multiplication to make ordinary thing as incomprehensible as possible.

-"You can push the sense of smell to work harder – you can get bigger and crazier, more intense perfumes," she added.
-"We are using a tiny part of our olfactory powers.”
+Study co-author, Dr Leslie Vosshall, wrote that animals remain two or three times better than humans at smelling as more of their brain is devoted to olfactory.
+Vosshall was quoted saying, “You can push the sense of smell to work harder – you can get bigger and crazier, more intense perfumes.”
+She further added, “We are using a tiny part of our olfactory powers.”

 Relevant?
-Only if you have a Negroni in hand …
+Perhaps, but probably with a Negroni in hand …